activate universal access mode

 The Payment Services Regulator (PSR) has recognised the increasing and significant impact that APP scams are having on customers.

-From 7 October 2024, new rules are being introduced relating to reimbursing victims of APP fraud.
+From 7 October 2024, there are new rules relating to reimbursing victims of APP fraud.
 All banks and building societies must have processes in place to ensure that claims of APP Scams are fully investigated and where claim criteria is met, the victim is fully reimbursed for the amount lost in the APP Scam.

 Victims of APP Fraud can make a claim to the bank or building society they’ve sent the payment from to be reimbursed for any funds lost as part of an APP Scam.
 The bank or building society will investigate the circumstances of the scam and will contact the bank or building society that the payment was sent to, to help with the investigation.
 Customers must ensure they provide any information requested as part of the investigation, failure to provide information could prevent claims for reimbursement being successful.

-Following investigation, if a claim is successful, the bank or building society from where the payment was sent from will reimburse the customer with the funds lost up to a maximum amount which is due to be confirmed by the regulator.
+Following investigation, if a claim is successful, the bank or building society from where the payment was sent from will reimburse the customer with the funds lost up to a maximum of £85000.

 The APP Fraud reimbursement rules apply to Faster Payments and CHAPS payments.